ihaveamac/nusserver/README.md

 This is why always sending a random hash won't work, so saving a random value and always sending it means the system can actually finish the update.
 This custom server allows resetting random hashes to another random value via a web interface.
 The page can be accessed at `http://your-server/`.

 ### Wii U
-Not implemented yet.
-Since there is no SSL patch, replacing a Root CA would be needed for redirection with Fiddler.
+Since there is no SSL patch, [replacing a Root CA](https://www.reddit.com/r/WiiUHacks/comments/6zfck3/guide_setting_up_mitm_to_log_and_preserve_services/) would be needed for redirection with Fiddler.
+This should not be done without a reliable way to restore the original root cert, such as CBHC.

+An unknown request is (sometimes?) made to `idbe-wup.cdn.nintendo.net` during title downloads (Update/eShop).
+Replacing the default Root CA doesn't work because this uses a different one ("Nintendo Class 2 CA - G3").
+Based on [WiiUBrew](http://wiiubrew.org/wiki/Nn_idbe.rpl), it may not be used for anything useful here, so disabling decryption of it should be fine.

-vWii is updated in Wii U mode, but uses its own title list and titlehash.
+vWii is updated in Wii U mode, but uses its own title list and titlehash (determined by an additional field `nus:VirtualDeviceType` in the XML requests).

+If you use the common RedNAND implementation, updates will not be installed in RedNAND, likely because OSv255 (System Updater OS) is not patched to redirect to RedNAND.

 ## License / Credits
 `nuscommon.py`, `nusserver.py`, `tools/` are under the MIT license.